 Usually when we are going to have a brand new kid, naming her/him takes a couple of months.
-The endless discussions, sleepless nights, all the lists of possibile combinations of letters.
+The endless discussions, the sleepless nights, all the lists of possible combinations of letters (just assume only letters for now).
 And all the effort just to achieve something that would sound nice to us.
-And only to us, as usually the grandparents of that brand new guy will not be happy with our choice.
+And only to us, as usually the grandparents of that brand new family member will not be happy with our choice.

-The normal baby delivery date is quite far in the future, so usually we have lots of time to think about this name, and the possible problems the kid will have when naming like Donald Trump Otieno or like this:
+The normal baby delivery date is quite far in the future, so usually we have lots of time to think about the name and the possible problems the kid will have when naming like Donald Trump Otieno or like this:

 Naming Code Parts

 When we are writing programs, we have to name many different things.
-We usually don’t have the opportunity to wait a couple of months, and discuss it forever.
-We need to name it now, and we need to do it fast.
+We usually don’t have the opportunity to wait nine months and discuss it forever.
+We need to name it now and we need to do it fast.

-The names are important because it is what we have when we read the code, and our brain wants to understand how this, and that is connected with each other, and with other things.
+The names are important because it is what we have when we read the code.
+Our brains want to understand how this and that are connected with each other and with other things.